• Privacy Policy/Disclaimer

 steak with montreal steak seasoning

-• Sprinkle the steak seasoning on a steak or hamburger on the grill.
-When you flip the meat over, sprinkle some on the other side.
+• Seasoning steak.
+Make your favorite steaks with this great seasoning.
+Sprinkle the dry steak seasoning on a steak before throwing it on the grill.ย When you flip the meat over, sprinkle your homemade spice blend on the other side too.

-• Add 1 ½ to 2 tablespoons of this Montreal steak seasoning recipe per pound of ground turkey to make turkey burgers.
+• Flavor turkey burgers.
+Add 1ยฝ to 2 tablespoons of Canadian steak seasoning per pound of ground turkey to make turkey burgers.

 • Add Montreal steak spice to salmon on the grill.
-A light sprinkling will work here.
+It is the perfect night for grilled salmon.
+A light sprinkling of your homemade seasonings is just the flavoring you need.

 grilled chicken and asparagus with montreal steak seasoning